Ahmed Bolori

-Ahmed Umar Bolori [Hausa pronunciation] is an Ambassador for Peace and an activist from Borno State, who currently serves as the Special Adviser to the Executive Governor of Kogi State on Public Relations and also the Head of Communications and Liaison at the Kogi State Investment Promotion Agency.
+Ahmed Umar Bolori [Hausa pronunciation] is a Nigerian policy advisor and peace advocate from Borno State.
+He is the current Director of Policy and Partnerships at NewGlobe for the JigawaUNITE education program in Jigawa State, Nigeria.
+He has previously served as Special Adviser on Public Relations to the Governor of Kogi State and as Head of Communications and Liaison at the Kogi State Investment Promotion Agency.